General Scholarship Information

 Advance registration is required to attend.

-If you are unable to attend this session, or wish to review this information early, you may access the Zoom recording of a previous session from September 25, 2020 (login and UMN email required)
+If you are unable to attend the live session, or wish to review the information early, you may access the Zoom recording of a previous session from September 2021 (login and UMN email may be required).

 This session covers eligibility requirements, the application process, tips for applying, and additional resources.
 A significant part of the webinar will focus on guidance for crafting high-quality Gilman and/or Freeman-ASIA Scholarship essays.